Updated: Jul 27

 Kid with an objective is so much easier to deal with than an uninspired potato sack.

 3. Set expectations.
-I tell the kid what needs to be completed and learned for the term and have him help me get that goal accomplished.
+I tell the kid what needs to be completed, what we have to accomplish and get him involved to have him help me help him so we don't get a giant "F".

 4. Maybe your wifi could go out for few days?
-Amazing how my kid picked up reading after prodding him and staying in an area that had no wifi for days.
+Amazing how my kid picked up reading after we stayed in an area that had no wifi for days.
 Now, my kid is an avid reader.
-Getting your kid to read has the biggest value in education and gives mom some personal space and time.
+Getting your kid to read adds the biggest value in education and gives mom some personal space and time.

 5. One thing a day.